catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - DMS-Excitatory has some csv files w/ only session-aggregated info (total right rewards but not right reward times) ex.
 ChR2/121_280.CSV -- do you have individual session info for these animals?
 - RI 60 LEFT_STIM, RI 30 LEFT_STIM, and RK_C_FR1_BOTH_1hr msns show up in opto data but don't have associated files -- assumed to be the same as their right counterparts?

+## Western Blot
+### Notes
+- Excel file has subject_ids for Female DLS Actin, Female DLS DAT, Female DMS Actin, Female DMS DAT and their and their corresponding data (area, mean, min, max, white-sample, corrected sample-blank) BUT no male data.
+- Tif files have western blot images for male and female all conditions BUT only 1 subject/condition (Fig S3A has ~7animals/condition)
+- Tif files are combined WT on the left DAT on the right --> will need to split.
+- How to deal with this data?
+Western Blot extension?
+Skip?
+Just include the images?